bitforce/Coinwrap/README.md

 Note
 ---
 The _-s_ option for `pytest` prints the output along with the test results.
+The `-m` option and following line format is necessary for Python to interpret the files as modules/packages and then run them as scripts.
+The distinction here stemming from the use of relative imports (as can be seen in the coinwrap/\_\_init\_\_.py and coinwrap/test/test\_core.py files).

 _To see a useful implementation of this project, check out_ [Cryptocast][7].